jameson-dev/SARoadCrashMap/README.md

 **Q: Can I export filtered data?**
 A: Yes, in two formats:
 - **CSV Export**: Click "Export to CSV" in the Statistics panel.
 Includes all filtered crash data with summary statistics, active filters, and comprehensive crash details including casualties and units involved.
 - **PDF Export**: Click "Export to PDF" in the Statistics panel.
+Generate fully customizable professional reports with:
+  - Map captures (with layer selection)
+  - Executive summary with automated insights
+  - Statistics and active filters documentation
+  - 11 selectable high-resolution charts (drag to reorder)
+  - Data tables with column selection
+  - Custom notes sections
+  - Multiple quality levels and filename templates
-Generate professional reports with statistics, high-resolution charts, and data tables.
-Choose from Quick Summary, Full Analytics, or Custom presets.
+  - Choose from Quick Summary, Full Analytics, or Custom presets
+  - Preview mode available before generation

 **Q: How often is the data updated?**
 A: Data is sourced from Data.SA and updated when new datasets are published.
 This involves cleansing & aggregating the data which can take time.

+**Q: How do I use the drawing tools to select custom areas?**
+A: Click the Rectangle or Polygon tool buttons in the Spatial Filters section.
+For rectangles, click and drag on the map.
+For polygons, click to add each vertex, then double-click or click the first point to close the shape.
+The map will automatically filter to show only crashes within your drawn area.

+**Q: Can I share my filtered view with others?**
+A: Yes!
+All active filters are encoded in the URL using compressed parameters.
+Simply copy the URL from your browser and share it.
+When others open the link, they'll see exactly the same filtered view with all your selected options applied.

+**Q: How do I change between light and dark themes?**
+A: Click the theme toggle button (sun/moon icon) in the top navigation bar.
+Your preference is automatically saved and will be remembered on future visits.

 ## Contributing